4d/docs/docs/WebServer/webServerConfig.md

 IP address validation status for session cookies.
 For security reasons, by default the 4D web server checks the IP address of each request containing a session cookie and rejects it if this address does not match the IP address used to create the cookie.
 In some specific applications, you may want to disable this validation and accept session cookies, even when their IP addresses do not match.
 For example when mobile devices switch between Wifi and 4G/5G networks, their IP address will change.
 In this case, you must pass 0 in this option to allow clients to be able to continue using their Web sessions even when the IP addresses change.
 Note that this setting lowers the security level of your application.
 When it is modified, this setting is effective immediately (you do not need to restart the HTTP server).

-#### Reuse temporary contexts (in remote mode)

-Allows you to optimize the operation of the 4D Web Server in remote mode by reusing web processes created for processing previous web requests.
-In fact, the web server in 4D needs a specific web process for the handling of each web request; in remote mode, when necessary, this process connects to the 4D Server machine in order to access the data and database engine.
-It thus generates a temporary context using its own variables, selections, etc. Once the request has been dealt with, this process is killed.

-When the **Reuse Temporary Contexts** option is checked, in remote mode 4D maintains the specific web processes and reuses them for subsequent requests.
-By removing the process creation stage, web server performance is improved.

-In return, you must make sure in this case to systematically initialize the variables used in 4D methods in order to avoid getting incorrect results.
-Similarly, it is necessary to erase any current selections or records defined during the previous request.

->*	This option is checked (and locked) automatically when the **Automatic Session Management** option is checked.
-In fact, the session management mechanism is actually based on the principle of recycling web processes: each session uses the same process that is maintained during the lifespan of the session.
-However, note that session processes cannot be "shared" between different sessions: once the session is over, the process is automatically killed (and not reused).
-It is therefore unnecessary to reset the selections or variables in this case.
->
->*	This option only has an effect with a 4D web server in remote mode.
-With a 4D in local mode, all web processes (other than session processes) are killed after their use.